Summer is getting closer and closer and it’s time to start organizing your boat holiday.

 Departing from the port of Salerno (which includes the new modern marina d'Arechi) you can sail below the coast keeping in view the spectacle of flowering trees, cliffs overlooking the sea and perched houses that dot the Amalfi Coast until you get to Sorrento and stop in the most famous places such as Positano, Cetara or Vietri sul Mare.

 From the Sorrento Peninsula you can sail to some of the most beautiful islands of the Mediterranean such as the worldly and exclusive Capri famous for its stacks and its wonderful sea caves; Ischia rich in wild nature, mineral springs, natural spas and geysers that spring spontaneously into the sea.
 Finally, do not miss the colorful Procida, which has been named Italian Capital of Culture 2022, equipped with marinas and comfortable anchorages in small bays very suggestive.

-Book a Boat or a Catamaran in Italy, and view the catalog on the page Boat Rental in Italy
+Book a Boat or a Catamaran in Italy, and view the catalog on the page Boat Charter in Italy

 In addition to Italy there are other unmissable destinations, such as Greece, Croatia and Spain, which we will see in the next article!

 The Charteritaly team is waiting for you to help you choose the boat and the perfect destination for your next wonderful sailing holiday!